Open access publishing for researchers

 Parkinson's UK grantholders are required to tell us about any new papers in advance of publication.

 This means we can share the news with people affected by Parkinson's and gives us time to work with you to prepare a press release.
+Read more about why this is important.

 Charity Open Access Fund